webpack/webpack-dev-server/README.md

 of those docs, please head over to the [webpack.js.org repo][wjo-url] and open a pull request.

-From there, we encourage users to visit the [webpack Gitter chat][chat-url] and talk to the fine folks there.
+From there, we encourage users to visit the [webpack discussions][discussion-url] and talk to the fine folks there.
 If your quest for answers comes up dry in chat, head over to [StackOverflow][stack-url] and do a quick search or open a new question.
 Remember; It's always much easier to answer questions that include your